mar10/pyftpsync/docs/sphinx/development.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Linux / macOS
 """""""""""""
-On Linux/OS X, we recommend to use `pipenv <https://github.com/kennethreitz/pipenv>`_ to make this easy::
+On Linux and macOS we recommend to use `pipenv <https://github.com/kennethreitz/pipenv>`_ to make this easy::

     $ cd /path/to/pyftpsync